kuladog/chameleon-gtk-color-scheme/README.md

 ## Chameleon Color Scheme

-It’s named Chameleon because its background color automatically adapts to your desktop theme.
+It’s named Chameleon because the background color automatically adapts to your desktop theme.
 The text and syntax highlighting use a beautiful blue-green palette inspired by the chameleon itself.
 Chameleons are cool—and so is this color schema designed for GtkSourceView-based text editors.